CleverStack/node-seed/README.md

 7. `nodemon` (if you have `nodemon`) otherwise just `node app`

 ## SequelizeJS
-We use sequelizejs as our default ORM layer (For now), for more information please see http://www.sequelizejs.com/
+We use sequelizejs as our default ORM layer, for more information please see http://www.sequelizejs.com/ and we use Mongoose as our ODM.

 ## Database
 Run `node bin/rebase` to setup your database and Run `node bin/seedModels` to setup seed data in those model

-TODO

-# Examples/Explanations

 ## Controller